NEUROIMAGING / NEUROSONOLOGY

 - vertigo

-- neurologic deficits form posterior circulation (ataxia, visual changes, dysarthria, weakness/sensory disturbances)
+- neurologic deficits form posterior circulation (ataxia, visual field disorders, dysarthria, weakness/sensory disturbances)

 - drop attack